id

 };

-// Worker instance 2 has 2 processes, and the process id numbers will be 0, 1 respectively
+// Worker instance 2 has 2 processes, with process id numbers 0, 1 respectively

 $worker2 = new Worker('tcp://0.0.0.0:8686');